microsoft/ClearScript/ReadMe.txt

    By default, V8Update downloads a V8 revision that has been tested with the current version of ClearScript.
-If you'd like to use a specific revision instead, place the desired trunk revision number on the V8Update command line.
+If you'd like to use a specific revision instead, place the desired revision specification on the V8Update command line.
+Example specifications are "trunk@19256" and "branches/3.26@HEAD".
    To use the latest stable trunk revision, specify "Latest".
-Go to http://code.google.com/p/v8/source/list to view V8's revision history.
+Browse to http://code.google.com/p/v8/source/list to view V8's revision history.

 You are now ready to build the full ClearScript solution using Visual Studio.